uktrade/stream-unzip/docs/features.md

 - BZip2-compressed ZIPs.

-- An async interface (that uses threads under the hood).
+- An async interface that supports both asyncio and trio (which uses threads under the hood).